New Patients- Referral to an associated doctor.

 Appointments may be cancelled by the doctor later.

-Your paediatrician may unexpectedly need to delay or cancel your child’s appointment due to illness or other circumstances or may unexpectedly close their private practice at Prosper Paediatrics.
+Your specialist may unexpectedly need to delay or cancel your child’s appointment due to illness or other circumstances or may unexpectedly close or reduce their private practice at Prosper Paediatrics.
 In this circumstance, other associated doctors may be able to offer an appointment, but there may be further delay, or an appointment may no longer be possible.
 Each associated provider practices independently and is not directed by Prosper Paediatrics.
 They alone make decisions about their practice and the acceptance of new patient referrals.

-New Patient referral to a paediatrician- intake steps.
+New Patient referral- intake steps.

-First, please review the policies, especially those regarding Privacy, Communication & Contact, Fee Payment and Respect & Trust, and ensure you are happy to proceed in accordance with them.
-You can review these in the website menu “Policies” and in the policies summary.
-You can view the provider’s fee schedules here.
+For all New or Returning Patients, please first review the policies, especially those regarding Privacy, Communication & Contact, Fee Payment and Respect & Trust, and ensure you are happy to proceed in accordance with them.

 3. The referral is reviewed